LCC-CIT/CS296N-CourseMaterials/LectureNotes/WK09-Docker/CS296N-LN-WK09-D2-Docker.md

    The -p switch maps port <u>80 inside</u> the container to <u>5000 outside</u> the container[^5].

-6. Test your containerized app by opening the address http://localhost:5000 in a browser.
+6. Upload the image to Docker Hub or any other container registry.